HaskSy/Lucida/lucida-obsidian/Materials/Swift KeyPath/Thoughts about Swift KeyPath.md

 A neutral element over concatenation of paths

-- [ ] #TODO Think about this concatenation, and how does it connected with `Self` in the language spec
+- [ ] #DESIGNQ Think about this concatenation, and how does it connected with `Self` in the language spec

 ##  Fifth Iteration